[Note: please read the RNDR User Manual for in-depth information on the network]

-We have created infrastructure to allow Render Credits to be purchased using Paypal or Stripe on an as needed basis.
+Render Credits can be purchased using Paypal or Stripe on an as needed basis.
 These Credits will be non-exchangeable and only usable on the network.
-More information will be released on these purchasing options on the RNDR Medium channel.
+As new payment options are created we will release information on the RNDR Medium channel.

 I am a Current ORC User, what will happen to ORC?

 ORC will continue to be supported on orc.otoy.com

 How does RNDR Work?

 Please consult the following articles for more information about using the netowork:

 - RNDR User Manual